regisphilibert/rp_hugo/content/post/mutlilingual-1/index.md

 That’s it, when building the Spanish translation of the about page our `.Resources` method will return the Spanish bundle’s very own `header.jpg`.

 Now what about the French?
-They don’t have a `header.jpg`.
-So which header will be returned from their « headerless » page?
+There is no `header.jpg` kin that bundle, so which header will be returned for the french translation?
 The Spanish one?
 The English one?

 Well here, Hugo will look at the languages `Weight`, and return the winners’s file.
 If we look at our initial configuration file, the French should get the English header.

 You should know that any file, content or not, can be renamed to match a language.
-For this Page Bundle localization, we chose to manage our translations by content directory but had we chosen to manage them by filename, this is how our  About page ’s Bundle would have looked like:
+For this Page Bundle localization, we chose to manage our translations by __content directory__ but had we chosen to manage them by __filename__, this is how our About page's Bundle would have looked like:
 ```
 content
 	└── about